CharlotteMei/cs5097-Spring2023-charlottemei/Lab1VectorMotion/readme.md

 ### Question1
-Since the direction vector only indicates the direction, I don't think I would be able to calculate the location if the speed is not given.
+Since the tranlate vector only indicates the direction, I don't think I would be able to calculate the location if the speed is not given.
 However, if the translation vector also indicates the speed, I will simply calculate the location at each timestamp as [start.x+vec.x*t, start.y+vec.y*t, start.z+vec.z*t]